*1. Who is regarded as the Father of Modern Chemistry?

 Ans. (c) Lavoisier

-- Antoine Lavoisier, a French nobleman and chemist, is seen as the creator of modern chemistry.
+- Antoine Lavoisier, a French nobleman and chemist, is seen as the father of modern chemistry.

 - He is especially known for finding out how oxygen affects burning.